INTEARnear/oracle/crates/oracle-contract/README.md

 # oracle-contract

-This is the contract of `oracle.intear.near`, which will be deployed once it's done and tested.
+This is the contract of `yielded-oracle.testnet`, which will be deployed on mainnet once it's done, tested, and mainnet supports yielded execution.